edwardfernando/ruby_patterns/6 - command/README.md

 The client is responsible for creating the concrete commands and assigning them a receiver.
 In the context of the remote control device, we make a a RemoteLoader class to perform these tasks.

+### Other goodies

+We were also supposed to add support for the global Undo button.
+So each command class needs an undo method designed to reverse the execute method.

+Then, the remote control needs to track internally the most recent command called.
+This attribute should be updated with each button pushed.
+Last add another method to link the undo button event with the undo method of the last run command.